SalmanAd01/Graph_Maker_DekstopApplication/README.md

-# Graph_Maker
+# Graph_Maker_DekstopApplication

-Hey It's A Website Made With bootstrap Python And Mongodb That Will Help You To Draw The Graphs By Inputing the Values of X and Y Co-Ordinates
+Hey It's A Dekstop Application With The Help Of Which You Can Draw The Graphs By Inputing The Values Of X And Y Co-Ordinates

 ## Badges